wynnewuu/Random-Pizza-Topping-Generator/README.md

 # Random-Pizza-Topping-Generator
-This is a random pizza topping generator that I wrote it for fun during my spare time xD
+This is a random pizza topping generator that I wrote it for fun during my spare time
 The pizza operations team says that would like to test the machine with 50 pizzas created with a random assortment of pizza toppings.
 Output a file with 1 pizza on each line and some random assortment of toppings.
 However, every pizza needs to have tomato sauce (because reasons).